-These birds have beautiful plumage that changes colors with age, from a light brown color as juvenile females through orange and yellow as they mature into adult males.
+These birds have beautiful plumage that changes colors with age, from a light brown color as juvenile females to orange and yellow as they mature into adult males.
 Males have dark orange to red underparts with blue wings, but females are drabber with grey-brown underparts and wings.

-They like to nest near shrubs or under tree branches where they have plenty of cover from predators such as cats and hawks.
+They like to nest near shrubs or under tree branches, where they have plenty of cover from predators such as cats and hawks.
 It’s often seen feeding on seeds and berries or perched on branches near its nest.

-They can found among woodland edges, shrubbery, and brushy areas, but they can also be found visiting gardens with dense shrubs.
+They can be found among woodland edges, shrubbery, and brushy areas, but they can also be found visiting gardens with dense shrubs.
 There are two subspecies of painted bunting in North America.
 They can be found in Arizona, Texas, Oklahoma, Louisiana, Florida, Georgia, and South Carolina.
 They have been seen as far north as New York, New Jersey, and Pennsylvania.